DaviGuanabara/jaguar-hokuyo-hector-slam/README.md

 To see more details, go to file "projeto".
 Configuration and installation manuals is available in appendix "Apêndice B Jaguar Autônomo".

+To use it, you need to install:

+sudo apt-get install libsdl-image1.2-dev sudo apt-get install libsdl-dev

 Enjoy.